-Powerball® and Mega Millions®
+Powerball[®] and Mega Millions[®]

 Powerball and Mega Millions are the two multijurisdictional, rolling jackpot games played across the nation.
 Each game has its own add-on multiplier feature that allows players to increase their non-Grand Prizes-Power Play® and Megaplier®, respectively.
 Mega Millions also offers Just the Jackpot®, a feature that allows players to purchase wagers that are eligible for the Grand Prize only.
 Due to the design of each base game, both Powerball and Mega Millions have the ability to regularly generate jackpots in the hundreds of millions of dollars and can even climb to over \$1 billion, garnering national media attention and player interest while having a dramatic impact on sales.
 Both Mega Millions and Powerball game sales performance are highly dependent on jackpot levels.
-During FY 2019, jackpots generated on both Powerball and Mega Millions led to a combined sales record amount of \$750.1 million.
-The record-breaking \$1.6 billion advertised Mega Millions jackpot in October 2018 plus a \$530 million advertised jackpot in June 2019 resulted in Mega Millions being the bestselling draw game for the year.
-Powerball had two advertised \$750 million jackpots in FY 2019 which contributed to its second-place finish in the draw game category.
-During FY 2020, the agency will consider a new add-on feature, Double Play, for both Mega Millions and Powerball.
-If approved, the feature will most likely launch in FY 2021.
+During FY 2020, neither game experienced a significant jackpot, resulting in combined total sales of \$445.7 million, a decline of \$304.5 million compared to FY 2019.
+As a result of COVID-19, both games saw a national decline in sales due to other participating states experiencing severely impacted sales levels which led to lower starting jackpots.
+In order to increase sales for the Powerball game, the Multi-State Lottery Association (MUSL) approved the addition of Mondays to the current Wednesdays/ Saturdays Powerball drawing schedule with implementation scheduled in late August 2021.
+The agency will continue to monitor an approved add-on feature, Double Play, that some of the Mega Millions and Powerball jurisdictions will be implementing, to gauge the cost/benefit of inclusion in the Texas portfolio.